Zubaer-Alam/rails_evaluation/README.md

           cd rails_evaluation

-   4. Build and run the Docker container:
+   4. Build and run the Docker containers:

           docker compose up -d

    5. Open your browser and access http://localhost:3001 to view the app.
-   6. After you have finished viewing the app, stop the container:
+   6. After you have finished viewing the app, stop the containers:

           docker compose down